nothings/stb/tools/README.footer.md

 ###### Why isn't library XXX which is at most two files and has minimal other dependencies on this list?

-Probably because I don't know about it, feel free to submit an issue.
+Probably because I don't know about it, feel free to submit an issue, email, or tweet it at me (it can be your own library or somebody else's).
 But I might not include it for various other reasons, including subtleties of what is 'minimal other dependencies' and subtleties about what is 'lightweight'.

 ###### Why isn't SQLite's amalgamated build on this list?